 Scope of Research

-My research will focus on the policing of those with neurodiverse conditions such as autism; the risks that arise because of these conditions, the police and the integrity of the criminal justice system, in accordance to the role that partnership working may play in mitigating these risks.
-This will be done by developing relationships with North and South Yorkshire police forces and through the completion of a scoping study which will inform the direction of the research.
+My research will focus on the effects of neurotypical police practices on the policing of neurodiverse citizens in local communities.
+It will explore the risks of criminalisation and victimisation that arise because of differences portrayed by neurodiverse citizens and will examine the integrity of the police in regards to neurodiverse understandings and awareness, in accordance to the role that partnership working may play in mitigating these risks.
+This will be done by developing relationships with North and South Yorkshire Police and local community organisations that support neurodiverse citizens and their families.

 Criminal Justice System, Criminology, Policing, Neurodiversity, Mental Health, Partnership working, Mixed Methods

 • Centre for Criminological Research

 Women in Science and Engineering 2015